odr/pg-schema/README.md

 We saw how to create simple record and get data from database.
 But we can make more complicated case.
 Each order has items (order_positions).
 And probably we want to select sellers of order as well.

 Beside that order has an enumeration field `state`.
-We can add it also with type `PGEnum Tutorial "order_state"` where "order_state" is a name of type in database.
+We can add it also with type `Maybe (PGEnum Tutorial "order_state")` where "order_state" is a name of type in database.

 Let's define types:
 ```